magnumci/dockerfiles/README.md

 vagrant ssh
 ```

-Project directly is automatically mapped to `/dockerfiles` directly.
+Project directory is automatically mapped to `/dockerfiles` directly.

 To build all available images run: